Learn to Hunt

 For many years, and even today, the term "driftless area" was used, reflecting the belief that this region had never been glaciated.
 Thin, isolated areas of glacial drift do occur in the area, however.
 This drift is probably pre-Illinoian in age and approximately half a million years old.
 The ruggedness and deep dissection of the landscape is due to the elements having been at work for that period of time.

 Much of Yellow River Forest is marked by rugged terrain with numerous rock outcrops, bluffs and steep slopes.
 On the major upland divides between drainages, the bedrock is overlaid to varying depths with pre-Illinoian glacial till and this in turn is overlain with Wisconsinan loess of various thickness.

 Valleys are narrow and "V-shaped" except along major drainages where they may be quite wide.

 A brief summary of the geology of Yellow River State Forest and surrounding region is presented in a publication titled "The Archeology of Clayton County, Iowa", by Bear Creek Archeology, Inc., Cresco, Iowa.
 Several useful publications are referenced.

-Weather has an effect on the activities which can be accomplished on the forest area.
+The weather has an effect on the activities which can be accomplished in the forest area.
 There are many days throughout the year which it is impractical to work out of doors.
 Also, weather affects soil conditions and in turn, the planning of work.
 The average annual temperature is 45.6 degrees.
 The average precipitation is 33.71 inches.